-Student Name: \\\\\\ Date: \\\\\
+Stı ident Name:

+Da te:

-1. Please identify the required U of U course you would like the instructor and Program Director to consider for substitution:
+1. Please identify the required U of U course you would like the instructor and Program Director to consider for substitution: Course Number:

+Course Title:

+Number of Credit Hours:

+2. Please identify the course considered to be equivalent to the U of U course: Course Number:

+Course Title:

-Course Title: Number of Credit Hours:
+Number of Credit Hours:

-Tumber of create flours

 Institution where taken:

 Date course taken:

 Grade in course: